 Each holiday season Chautauqua Hospice & Palliative Care presents our Light A Life Memorial Service to remember loved ones who are no longer with us.
-Beautiful porcelain ornaments are offered as keepsakes to memorialize our loved ones.
 This is a time of remembrance not just for the families we have served; we invite all community members to participate regardless of whether or not we cared for their loved one.

-As we did last year we will be decorating our Memorial Trees with beautiful, three-dimensional reflective stars.
-A suggested $10 contribution will reserve an ornament in memory of your loved one and their name will be included in our printed program and Light Towers.
+Each year we decorate our Memorial Trees with beautiful, three-dimensional reflective stars for our Memorial Service.
+A suggested $10 contribution received by November 15 reserves an ornament in memory of your loved one and their name is included in our printed Service of Remembrance program and Light Towers.

-Keepsake porcelain ornaments are available for purchase. $50 round hand-cast “Candle & Holly” ornaments are hollow and made of translucent porcelain that glow beautifully when a small tree light illuminates it. $25 porcelain heart-shaped “Transforming Lives” ornaments can hang on your tree or make a beautiful stand-alone memorial display.
-Those memorialized with the purchase of these ornaments will also be remembered with a reflective star on the Memorial Trees, as well as in our printed program and on Light Towers.
+Keepsake porcelain ornaments are available for purchase through Christmas. $50 round hand-cast “Candle & Holly” ornaments are hollow and made of translucent porcelain that glow beautifully when a small tree light illuminates it. $25 porcelain hollow heart-shaped “Transforming Lives” ornaments can hang on your tree or make a beautiful stand-alone memorial display.
+Those memorialized with the purchase of these ornaments before November 15 are also remembered with a reflective star on the Memorial Trees, as well as in our printed program and on Light Towers.

 Beautiful light towers in the yard of our offices will be illuminated with the names of all those individuals memorialized in our Light A Life program.
-The towers will be revealed and illuminated at the Memorial Service and remain illuminated through the holiday season for individual reflection.
+The towers will be revealed and illuminated at the Service of Remembrance and remain illuminated through the holiday season for individual reflection and visitation.